giacomobettas/AutoGait/README.md

 This project performs video anomaly detection using an autoencoder trained with a video containing normal frames.
 It utilizes the scikit-learn library to develop the autoencoder for anomaly detection.
 The project includes an alerting section that displays the anomalous video frames on the screen, save them in a directory and sends an alert via email with attached images of the detected anomalies.

 This initial stage consists of developing an autoencoder that can be used to recognize when a person falls.
-The ultimate goal is to add the ability to recognize a person by their gait and different dangerous situations in a domestic environment.
+Afterwards, the ability to recognize a person by their gait and distinguish different dangerous situations in a domestic environment will be added.
+The ultimate goal is to monitor the elderly automatically in their home environment.

 ## Project Structure